-Have you been using your Asus router with no problems for some time, and now all of a sudden there is a red light on your router and no internet.
+Have you been using your Asus router with no problems for some time, and now, all of a sudden, there is a red light on your router and no internet.
 This is one of the issues most users experience from time to time.
-If this is the case with you, you are in the right place.
+If this is the case with your ASUS router, you’ve come to the right place.

 Let’s see what this red light means, and what are the most common reasons for it.

 The red light on your router is not something you will normally see unless there is a problem with the connection or something similar.
 Generally, the red light on your router indicates that the internet signal can’t be detected and the router can’t connect to the ISP.

 How to Fix the Asus Router Red Light?

 There are several different solutions to this problem.
 We’ll explain them one by one and hopefully, by the end of this article, you will get rid of the red light on your Asus router, and your internet connection will be restored.

 Rule Out Modem and Internet Connection Issues

 The problem is maybe in your modem or your internet connection.
 Connect your PC/laptop to your modem using an Ethernet cable, completely bypassing the router.